iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 .. code-block:: bash

-        $ cp /path/to/your/dataset tee/original-dataset/dataset-name
+        cp /path/to/your/dataset tee/original-dataset/dataset-name
-        $ iexec tee encrypt-dataset  --algorithm scone
+        iexec tee encrypt-dataset  --algorithm scone

 This command will encrypt your dataset to enable its use in a scone runtime execution.

 It will also write the corresponding key and tag in a :code:`.tee-secrets/dataset/<dataset-name>.scone.secret` file.

 **You need to upload the encrypted dataset to a public server (for example a Github repository or on IPFS).**

-Create the dataset info template:
+Check with wget command or your web browser to check the encrypted dataset has a public access.

+Now, you can deploy the dataset on the marketplace

+Set up a configuration file.

 .. code-block:: bash

-	$ iexec dataset init
+    iexec dataset init

+This will create the template for the dataset info in the *iexec.json*.

+Then edit the iexec.json to describe your application.

-This will create the template for the dataset info in the *iexec.json*. **Don't forget to add the multiaddress of your dataset (where the dataset will be available to download)**.
+**Don't forget to add the multiaddress of your dataset (where the dataset will be available to download)**.

 The checksum field is not used currently, and can be left blank.

 .. code-block:: bash